VoIPGRID/swiftdrop/README.rst

   dependencies): see examples/swiftq-example.py
 - Opportunistic TLS has been observed to work out of the box.
 - Hosting at OSSO in ossoio-k8s + swift2019.
+- Allow forwarding of postmaster@ and other names to elsewhere.

 Non-completed subtickets
 ------------------------

 - Add currently implemented cur/MAILDIR scheme in synopsis at the top.
-- Failures are now logged, but K8S is not scraped: need ERRORMAIL handler?
+- Failures are now logged, but K8S is not scraped: do we need an ERRORMAIL (logging) handler?
-- Check that HELO hostname is remotely resolvable
 - Fix mydomain/postmaster@mydomain stuff to catch trouble.
 Right now failures end up at postmaster@$mydomain (which is versturen.nl).
 - Check/fix that SSL is kept up to date (both the ca-certificates -- for swift uploads -- and the postfix SSL keys)
-- Review max (attachment) filesize.
+- Review max (attachment) filesize ($message_size_limit?)

 Optional subtickets